METALS-China futures up on bargain hunting, Irma relief

 “With apparent geopolitical and weather-related risks abating, investors piled back into riskier asset classes,” ANZ Bank said in a note.
 “This saw precious metals suffer, while industrial commodities gained.”

-The most-traded aluminium contract on the Shanghai Futures Exchange ended 3 percent higher at 16,610 yuan ($2,541.93) a tonne, hitting its highest in a week in the morning session.
+The most-traded aluminium contract on the Shanghai Futures Exchange rose more than 3 percent to 16,645 yuan ($2,543.16) a tonne, its highest in a week.

-* ZINC, NICKEL RISE: ShFE Zinc added 2.4 percent, while ShFE nickel ended up 1.7 percent.
+* ZINC, NICKEL RISE: ShFE Zinc added 1.7 percent, while ShFE nickel was up 1.4 percent.
 Both metals, used in steelmaking, were benefiting from a rebound in Chinese steel prices following a 5-day losing streak.

 * PRICE STALLS: China’s imports of major commodities in August illustrate both why prices have gained in recent months and why this rally may be running out of steam.